-Effective January 1, 2013, as a result of the passage of the Affordable Care Act, manufacturers of certain medical devices are subject to an excise tax on the sale of the devices.
-We do not currently believe that we will be subject to these taxes until our C-Pulse System is approved for commercial sale in the U.S. The tax is 2.3% of the sale price of the applicable medical device.
-The manufacturer is responsible for remitting these taxes to the Federal Government.
+Effective January 1, 2013, as a result of the passage of the Affordable Care Act, manufacturers of certain medical devices are subject to an excise tax on the sale of devices.
+We do not currently believe that we will be subject to these taxes until our C-Pulse System is approved for commercial sale in the United States.
+The tax is 2.3% of the sale price of the applicable medical device.
+The manufacturer is responsible for remitting these taxes to the federal government.